karthik-kovuri/karthik-kovuri/README.md

 Here are some of the projects I'm currently working on or have completed:

 1. 🚀 [Project 1](https://karthikk.ccbp.tech/) -  A web app that showcases my frontend skills using HTML,CSS,BOOTSTRAP.
-2. 🤖 [Project 2](https://karthikai.ccbp.tech/) - An AI-powered chatbot using OpenAI's GPT-3 and Web Technologies like HTML,CSS,JAVASCRIPT.

 ### Get in Touch